Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

 * v1.8.5 Mod Changes:
   * Added guarenteed way to obtain void coins, doing void fields.
   * Fixed expansions not disabling the items from appearing in chests.
+  * Add config to share void coin on pickup, disabled by default.

 * v1.8.4 Mod Changes:
   * Made more token changes.